Asanjena/tech_230_AWS/Autoscaling.md

 8. Go to Load balancers (on the left hand side) and search for your load balancer.
 Scroll down and you should be able to see the DNS name.
 Copy this and paste it into a web browser.
+It may take some time for the app page to load as the two EC2 instances are spining up.